Learn How to Pitch to the CEO

 Once you get the appointment, your first step is to start doing research.
 CEOs will expect you to know the basics about their company and themselves.
 Fortunately, most of the information you need will be easily available on the Internet.
 Look for details like the company's size (e.g. annual revenue), how long it's been in business, whether it's publicly or privately owned, what products or services it offers, and what industry it's in.

-Finally, wrap up the meeting by determining the next steps.
+- Wrap up the meeting by determining the next steps.
 In the best case, the next step would be starting the purchase process.
-If your prospect isn't ready to make the leap (which is likely for the CEO of a good-sized company), then get his approval on what you will do next.
+If your prospect isn't ready to make the leap, then get his approval on what you will do next.
 For example, you might set a date for a follow-up meeting to which you will bring an expert from your company who can further explore possible solutions.